vinitrech/code-wars/code-wars/README.md

 This solution contains CodeWars Kata solutions.
 Each project is a different Kata.
-All Kata solutions are implemented in C#, strictly with LINQ.
+All Kata solutions are implemented in C#, aiming for clean solutions using LINQ when applicable.